 Through this facilitation role, the Mayor can manage conflict and differing opinions in a constructive manner.
-The complexity and diversity of opinion in the community, and therefore of elected members, can be made to work in the broader interest of the local government as a whole, rather than be a source of division.
+The complexity and diversity of opinion in the community, and therefore of Elected Members, can be made to work in the broader interest of the local government as a whole, rather than be a source of division.

-The Mayor is also a first point of contact for elected members who wish to achieve a particular goal.
-This is especially true for newly elected members.
-Amongst other things, local government involves the need to bring many diverse and sometimesconflicting goals together.
-By advising, supporting and facilitating negotiations, the

-Mayor can assist this process considerably, and in so doing; assist Elected Members to meet their accountabilities to their communities.
+The Mayor is also a first point of contact for Councillors who wish to achieve a particular goal.
+This is especially true for newly elected Councillors.
+Amongst other things, local government involves the need to bring many diverse and sometimes-conflicting goals together.
+By advising, supporting and facilitating negotiations, the Mayor can assist this process considerably, and in so doing, assist Councillors to meet their accountabilities to their communities.